Vish-45/Centralised-Monitoring-And-Control-System/README.md

 - Starting Splunk Server(Listening):

+>before administring the splunkenable command splunkserver and gui must be set up and listening on server side

 <img width="500" alt="screen shot 2017-11-26 at 8 31 44 am" src="https://raw.githubusercontent.com/Vish-45/Centralised-Monitoring-And-Control-System/master/snaps/1.PNG">

 - Running the **splunkenable** command and waiting for the splunk forwarder to get configured in the remote host: